-The course will investigate Russian modern and contemporary artists across cultural and geographical boundaries, focusing in particular on their involvement in global developments through travel, emigration, or deliberate cultural export, and their use of media such as exhibitions and publications, and collaborations.
-Moving away from fixed definitions of Russian identity tied to statehood or geographical borders, this course will reframe Russian art as polyethnic and transnational.
-We will focus on how changing ideologies led to the re-assessment of artistic production during the late Imperial, Soviet, Stalinist, late Soviet, and post-Soviet periods.
-We will also re-examine avant-garde experiments and proletarian art in relation to contemporaneous discourses of Marxism, nationalism, identity, gender, politics, modernity, propaganda, and mass media.
-The course seeks to question recurring leitmotifs in Russian art and culture more broadly, such as utopia, spirituality, anarchy, spectacle, humour, satire, and the collective.
+The course will investigate modern and contemporary artists from the former Soviet Union, contemporary Russia, South Caucasus, and Central Asia, as well as Mongolia.
+We will study artworks and artists across cultural and geographical boundaries, focusing in particular on how they negotiated and resisted imperialist narratives that subjugated and oppressed local identities and cultures.
+We will also consider their integration into global developments through travel, emigration, or deliberate cultural export, as well as look at those artists who visited the Soviet Union.
+Moving away from Russo-centric and hegemonic definitions of Soviet identity tied to statehood or geographical borders, this course will reframe Soviet art as polyethnic and multinational.
+We will interrogate the production of imperialist myths and consider how changing ideologies led to the re-assessment of artistic production during the late Imperial, Soviet, Stalinist, late Soviet, and post-Soviet periods.
+The course seeks to question recurring leitmotifs in Soviet art and culture more broadly, such as utopia, propaganda, spectacle, and the collective in relation to contemporaneous discourses of Marxism, modernity, internationalism, anti-imperialism and mass culture.
+Our material will span from late Imperial Russia to the Cold War and our anxious global contemporary moment, in order to reveal the forces behind artistic change, resistance, complicity and decolonisation at a time of war.

 Course Leader: Dr Maria Mileeva